smintio/Portals-Components-SDK/Examples/Frontend/README.md

 You will need an account with Microsoft Visual Studio cloud offerings (Azure DevOps), as the SDKs are hosted there.

-Current version of this document is: 1.0.0 (as of 25th of November, 2022)

 1. [UI components](#ui-components)
 1. [Page templates](#page-templates)
 1. [Portal templates](#portal-templates)